| UPDATE

 and not doing a "trick."
 If skateboarding had been on

 the HRA list, the lawsuit would not have occurred.
+And injuries have been low; mostly affecting ankles,

 wrists and arms.
 The State Judicial Council sent me skatepark injury